Kimi to no Distance: Background

 Originally a candidate for the album title was to ”Sayonara Made no Distance”, for Izumi it was too negative and changed it later into Kimi to no Distance.
 In the early productions of the album, Kimi to no Furueai was possible candidate for the movie theme of Conan, however it was later replaced with Natsu wo Matsu Sail no You ni and original song became the part of the album recordings.

-Eight out of thirteen songs has been composed by Aika Ohno, the main music collaborator since 2000.
+Eight out of thirteen songs were composed by Aika Ohno, the main music collaborator since 2000.
 The music composers from her first half of 90's times as Oda Tetsuro (as a self-cover) and Seiichiro Kuribayashi provided each of them one song for the first time in few years and Akihito Tokunaga, music collaborator in the second half of 90's.

 I can't tell was recorded in 2003 and planned to be recorded in the previous studio album with the arrangement by Satoru Kobayashi, however the plans changed and in the charge of new arrangement was Takeshi Hayama.

 The album includes Sakai's self cover of her provided lyric song, Last Good-bye which was originally performed by Field of View and was released as a single in 1995 and Anata to Tomoni Ikiteyuku, originally performed by Taiwanese singer Teresa Teng and was released as a single in 1993.
 It's Sakai's self cover from the band for first time in 10 years and general cover for first time in four years.